magomimmo/modern-cljs/doc/tutorial-15.md

          nil (validate-shopping-form "100" "100.25" "8.25" "123.45"))))
 ```

-The string "Shopping Fomr Validation" will be included in failure
+The string "Shopping Form Validation" will be included in failure
 reports.
-Calls to `testing` macro may be nested too to allow a better
+Calls to `testing` macros may be nested too to allow better
-reading of failure reports.
+reporting of failure reports.

 ```clj
 (deftest validate-shopping-form-test